-Undergraduates who have decided to take a semester or gap year and do not plan to return to campus for the fall 2020 semester should notify the Office Academic Advising of their plans and request a Continuous Enrollment Status (CES), Leave of Absence, or withdraw from the university as soon as possible.
+Undergraduates who have decided to take a semester or gap year and do not plan to return to campus for a future semester should notify the Office Academic Advising of their plans and request a Continuous Enrollment Status (CES), Leave of Absence, or withdraw from the university as soon as possible.

-Please email firstname.lastname@example.org if you do not plan to return for the fall 2020 semester so that we can accurately update your immigration status.
+Please email email@example.com if you plan to take a Leave of Absence semester so that we can accurately update your immigration status.